 1. There’s a better place to send patients than A&E

 The GP Liaison line is staffed by a rota of nurses.
 The purpose of the line is primarily to direct the patient to the right service in the hospital for them, rather than sending them to A&E and THEN to the right place.
 In some cases the nurse is able to offer advice that keeps the patient’s care with the GP or signposts them to community provision.

 When a call is made to GP Liaison, the patient’s NHS number is recorded by the Urgent Connect system.
 The Trust / CCG then tracks where patients are sent within the Trust after the call.
-The chart below is their data and shows where patients end up.

 To put those outcomes in percentage terms:

 - A & E: 24%